-Just as it's hard to hear the D at the end of used in used to and at the end of iced in iced tea, it's hard to hear the D at the end of band in the phrase band together.
+Just as it's hard to hear the D at the end of "used" in "used to" and at the end of "iced" in "iced tea," it's hard to hear the D at the end of "band" in the phrase "band together."

-When band is a noun, one common meaning is a group of people who have joined together for some purpose.
-Think of a rock band, the movie Band of Brothers, or the Silicon Valley investing group known as the Band of Angels.
+When “band” is a noun, one common meaning is a group of people who have joined together for some purpose.
+In the 1800s it may have been a band of political compatriots or a band of travelers.
+Today, you can think of a rock band, the movie “Band of Brothers,” or the Silicon Valley investing group known as the Band of Angels.

-Therefore, it's not much of a stretch to remember that when people join together (for example, to form a band, the noun) they are banding together (using band, the participle).
+Therefore, it's not much of a stretch to remember that when people join together (for example, to form a band, the noun) they are banding together (using “band,” the participle).

 Image courtesy of Shutterstock.

-Get more tips like this in The Grammar Devotional:
+Get more tips like this in "The Grammar Devotional":